Outline#

 Each week before your workshop you will read through the workshop material, create a short piece of computer music and write a short reflection.

-The due date is set to 09:00 on the morning of your workshop.
+The due date is set to 09:00 every Monday (Tuesday if Monday is a public holiday).
 In your workshop session we will watch the videos in together together to discuss the ideas you have explored.

 You can find the specific pre-workshop instructions on each workshop page under the heading “Solo Diary” or “Group Diary”.